powergun/hsFP/monadtransformer/README.md

 > the issues comes down to a lack of information;
 > you are trying to combine two polymorphic binds into a single combined bind
 > and this is not possible

+### Foldable and Traversable instances of Composed types

+foldMap implemention, see: src/FirstPrinciples/TypeComposition.hs

+see the reference implementation here: <https://github.com/scarvalhojr/haskellbook/blob/master/chapter25/section25.4-5-6.hs>

+**see the similarity to the Functor instance, nested `fmap`**

+traversable implemention: see: src/FirstPrinciples/TypeComposition.hs

+use the same problem-solving model as in the Foldable case; but note how the concept of "Structure-Swapping" helps to find the last puzzle piece:

+to make sure `Compose` (the old structure) is now inside the new structure `f`, and to achieve that I have to use `fmap`